SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_1.2.4.md

 #### Service definition node property to determine profile assignment mode \[ID_26322\]

-The service definition node property *ByProfileInstanceReference* (dedicated field on each service definition node) now determines whether the *By Reference* check box is selected for profile assignment in the Booking Wizard.
+The service definition node property *ByProfileInstanceReference* (dedicated field on each service definition node) now determines whether the *By Reference* checkbox is selected for profile assignment in the Booking Wizard.

 ## Changes